 The ISMW Act regulates the employment of inter-state migrant workmen and provides for their conditions of services and for matter connected therewith.
 Under the provisions of the ISMW Act, every principal employer of an establishment which employs five or more inter-state migrant workmen (whether or not in addition to other workmen) on any day of the preceding 12 months has to register his establishment under ISMW Act.
 The ISMW Act also requires the principal employers and contractors to maintain registers with such details of the migrant workmen as may be prescribed.
-Any violation of the provisions of the ISMW Act and Rules prescribed thereunder is imprisonment which may extend to two years or with fine which may extend to ₹ 2,000 or with both.
+Any violation of the provisions of the ISMW Act and Rules prescribed thereunder is imprisonment which may extend to ₹2,000 or with both.